 If you and your partner are struggling to have a baby, you're not alone.
-Ten to 15 percent of couples in the United States are infertile.
-Infertility is defined as not being able to get pregnant despite having frequent, unprotected sex for at least a year for most couples.
+Millions of people around the world face the same challenge.
+Infertility is the medical term for when you can't get pregnant despite having frequent, unprotected sex for at least a year for most couples.

-Infertility may result from an issue with either you or your partner, or a combination of factors that interfere with pregnancy.
-Fortunately, there are many safe and effective therapies that significantly improve your chances of getting pregnant.
+Infertility may happen because of a health issue with either you or your partner, or a mix of factors that prevent pregnancy.
+But many safe and effective treatments can boost your chances of getting pregnant.

 The main symptom of infertility is not getting pregnant.
-There may be no other obvious symptoms.
-Sometimes, an infertile woman may have irregular or absent menstrual periods.
-Rarely, an infertile man may have some signs of hormonal problems, such as changes in hair growth or sexual function.
+There may be no other clear symptoms.
+Some women with infertility may have irregular menstrual periods or no periods.
+And some men may have some symptoms of hormonal problems, such as changes in hair growth or sexual function.

-Most couples will eventually conceive, with or without treatment.
+Many couples eventually will conceive — with or without treatment.

 When to see a doctor